Student Leadership Awards

 • Self-nominations are not accepted

-• Commitment to the principles of EDII in both co-curricular/extra-curricular involvement and personal development
+• show concrete examples of their commitment to the principles of I-EDIAA in academics, extra-curriculars, and/or personal development

 Congratulations 2022-23 recipients - Layla Haddad and Clarissa de Leon!